 In order to add more lamps to a room, consider where you might add a table or surface to put them on.
 Maybe you need a slim sofa table, a credenza on a blank wall, or larger end tables to accommodate more lamps.
 Wall sconces and floor lamps are good too.
-Just don’t expect your room to have a cozy high end feel if you are relying on pot lights.
+Just don’t expect your room to have a cozy high end feel if you are relying on pot or recessed can lights.

 I even have two uplights behind my sofa!
 I love the soft glow at night.